What to do when your garden is overflowing with fresh herbs? Dry some.

-If your leaves or flowers are small, they might fall through the holes on a baking rack.
-If that happens, spread them out on a clean cloth or paper.
+If your leaves or flowers are small and fall through the holes on a baking rack, spread them out on a clean cloth or paper.
 They'll dry just fine.

 The secret to success with this method is having an oven that consistently holds a super-low (90°F /32°C or lower) temperature setting.
 If your oven temperature spikes and drops, you might want to try a different drying method.